 Accounts receivable are carried net of allowances for estimated non-receipt of patient co-payment and deductible obligations and allowances for uncollectible accounts.
 The Company believes all accounts receivable in excess of the allowance are fully collectible.
 The Company does not accrue interest on a majority of the past due accounts receivable.
 The Company determines when accounts become past due on a customer by customer basis.
 If accounts receivables in excess of the provided allowance are determined uncollectible, they are charged to expense in the quarter that determination is made and accounts receivable are written off after all collection efforts have failed.
 A portion of the Company's claims to Medicare are initially denied, and enter the appeals process, where many are ultimately reviewed by an Administrative Law Judge.
-After final adjudication of all claims, approximately 90% are approved.
-Historically, the Company successfully appealed 90% of its initial Medicare denials.
+After final adjudication of all claims, approximately 90% of the claims submitted are approved (this is on a number of claims, not a dollars claimed, basis).
+Historically, the Company successfully appealed 90% of its initial Medicare claims denials.
 However, the appeal process can be lengthy, lasting more than a year in most cases.
 Accordingly, the Company classifies a portion of its Medicare accounts receivable as non-current based on its experience with Medicare.

 Accounts receivable are carried net of allowances for estimated nonreceipt of co-payment reimbursements and allowances for uncollectible accounts.
 The allowance for estimated nonreceipt of co-payment reimbursements and for uncollectible accounts was \$1,400 and \$1,900 as of December 31, 2013 and 2014, respectively, and \$2,150 as of September 30, 2015.
 The Company believes all unsecured accounts receivable in excess of the allowance are fully collectible.
 The Company does not accrue interest on a majority of the past due accounts receivable.
 The Company determines when accounts become past due on a customer by customer basis.
 If accounts receivables in excess of the provided allowance are determined uncollectible, they are charged to expense in the quarter that determination is made and accounts receivable are written off after all collection efforts have failed.
 The Company had accounts receivable from three insurance companies representing approximately 18%, 33% and 7% as of December 31, 2013.
 The Company had accounts receivable from three insurance companies representing approximately 25%, 24% and 5% of accounts receivable as of December 31, 2014.
-Revenues from these insurance companies accounted for 29%, 14%, and 14% of the Company's total revenues for the year ended December 31, 2014.
+Revenues from these insurance companies accounted for 29%, 14%, and 14% of the Company's total revenues for the year ended December 31, 2013 and 31%, 15% and 12% for the year ended December 31, 2014.
 The Company had accounts receivable from three insurance companies representing approximately 28%, 20% and 5% of accounts receivable as of September 30, 2015.
-Revenues from these insurance companies accounted for 18%, 23% and 10% of the Company's total revenues for the nine months ended September 30, 2014.
+Revenues from these insurance companies accounted for 18%, 23% and 10% of the Company's total revenues for the nine months ended September 30, 2015.
+The Company had accounts receivable from three insurance companies representing approximately 23%, 16% and 4% of accounts receivable as of September 30, 2014.
 Revenues from these insurance companies accounted for 27%, 20% and 11% of the Company's total revenues for the nine months ended September 30, 2014.